Presented by the

 Diversity, Equity & Inclusion Council

 By joining our Diversity, Equity & Inclusion Council, you get to connect with professionals from many different business backgrounds who share an interest in staying informed and engaged on emerging issues that create opportunities for business success.
-All our councils are open to members and future members.
+All of our councils are open to members and future-members.

 Councils are free to members.
 If you are a future-member you will be invoiced $19 upon registration.

 Elyse Robbins has worked in big four accounting for 25 years.
 She graduated from Northeastern University with her Bachelors in Accounting and later got her MBA from the University of Phoenix.
 Her focus throughout her career was on expatriate taxation.
 She spent many years speaking and consulting with individuals around the world who moved internationally and dealt with many challenges as they made these moves.
 Throughout her career, she mentored, counseled and coached hundreds of individuals.

 Six years ago, she met her husband and her children’s and her life changed forever.
 A beautiful four year old girl named Maia was part of the package.
 Maia is Elyse’s stepdaughter and on the spectrum.
 At that moment, Elyse knew that she needed to ensure Maia had a future career which is something that many said she would.
 Elyse has always had a passion for given a voice to those that do not have one.
 This elevated in the disability space when she met Maia.
 Elyse currently works for Ernst and Young in Global Learning and advocates for inclusion throughout EY.
 She is a leader in their Accessibilities group, attends annual DisabilityIn conferences, and has recently been elected onto her local Board of Education.